giddy for ghee!

 If you’re dairy or lactose-free, ghee is for thee!

-Where do I get me some ghee?
+Where do I get ghee?

 Here are a few brands in keeping with our concerns for quality.
 The first four are clearly grass-fed and organic.
 The one that follows is organic but I was unable to find anything verifying the feed for the animals.